 - Marketing Automation.
 Once you’ve nailed down your buyer personas, messaging, type of subject line, and content, it’s time to consider automating.
 Running email marketing campaigns will open the door to greater efficiency, cost reduction, and enhanced customer experience.

-These reports are only the tip of the iceberg.
+To keep it concise, we've only added a few keywords mentioned in these reports.
 There are many other great keywords that you can utilize in your emails to boost open rates.
-To find them, why not conduct keyword research or topic research to discover trending or relevant topics?
+To find them, why not conduct keyword research or general research to discover trending or relevant topics?
 Perform this on Google Trends, Google Keyword Planner, Buzzsumo, Ahrefs, and other tools of the sort.

 Bonus Tip 2: What NOT to Do